S1dd-1/idlemation-ASCII/README.md

 ## Features
 1. Through animation modules present in the *Animations* folder, users can modify or create their own ASCII animations.
-2. The animation can start playing on startup
+2. The animation can be set to run automatically on system startup.
-3. Users can configure the animation settings via the *config* csv file created after running the code once.
+3. Users can configure the animation settings via the *config.csv* file created after running the code once.
 They can:
      1. Choose whether or not to automatically play an animation on startup,
-     2. Choose which animation module to use,
+     2. Choose which animation module to load,
-     3. Configure the actual animation player (speed, background colour, font colour etc.)
+     3. Configure animation behaviour (speed, background colour, font, font colour etc.)

 ## How to get On-Startup to get working
 1. Press Win+R to open the run command window